The Personal Annual Review

 Write down what you've learned.

-My 7 question Personal Annual Review:
+Here are the 7 questions for your Personal Annual Review:

 - What did I change my mind on this year?